jacobaraujo7/login-firebase-clean-dart/README.md

-# Login with Firebase and Clean Architecture
+# Login with Firebase and Clean Dart

-Login with email and phone number using firebase auth, MobX, Modular and Clean Architecture.
+Login with email and phone number using firebase auth, MobX, Modular and [Clean Dart](https://github.com/Flutterando/Clean-Dart).

 ## Getting Started